The discount can be applied in case of cooperation for one month or more

 If you have an idea of excellent service or applications that solve the problem of users, do not rush to invest money in the development of a full-featured product and get ready for months of hard work behind closed doors.
 According to the concept of a “lean startup”, will be much more effective in finding the answer to the question: “Do users need this product?”.
-MVP will help you with it.
+MVP development services for startups will help you with it.

 MVP (minimum viable product) is a minimally viable product that allows you to get meaningful feedback from users, to understand what they need and not to create what they are not interested in and for which they are not willing to pay.